LePeanutButter/sysadmin-network-architecture/netarch-setup-records/README.md

 - Practical use of **AWS EC2, VPCs, and Apache web servers**.
 - Integration of **security, scalability, and automation principles** across cloud and on-premise platforms.
 - Strengthened comprehension of **data transport, encryption (TLS), and virtual networking** within modern IT ecosystems.

+## Integration and Operation of LAN/WLAN Infrastructures and Application Layer Services

+This section documents the **design, configuration, and operational integration** of **wired (LAN) and wireless (WLAN) network infrastructures** with **application-layer services**, combining **logical segmentation**, **physical connectivity**, and **service deployment** in both simulated and real environments.

+The work integrates **Ethernet switching, VLAN segmentation, trunking, WiFi deployment, and routing mechanisms** with **application-layer services** such as **web servers, databases, and network management tools**, using **Cisco Packet Tracer**, **Wireshark**, **Linux/Solaris systems**, and **cloud infrastructure** to bridge theory and practice.

+### LAN Infrastructure and Switching Operations

+The wired LAN infrastructure was implemented using **Cisco Layer 2 and Layer 3 switches**, focusing on scalability, segmentation, and loop prevention:

+- Configuration of **basic switch security**, including hostname assignment, password encryption, console and VTY access control, and administrative banners.
+- Implementation of **VLAN-based segmentation** to logically separate network traffic, improving performance and security.
+- Configuration of **access ports** and **802.1Q trunk links** to allow VLAN propagation between switches.
+- Verification of VLAN membership and trunk status using commands such as `show vlan brief` and `show interfaces trunk`.

+Connectivity and correct operation were validated through **ICMP testing (ping)** and **packet-level inspection**, confirming proper MAC learning, VLAN isolation, and inter-switch communication.

+### Spanning Tree and Network Stability

+To ensure loop-free operation in multi-switch topologies, **Spanning Tree Protocol (STP - PVST)** was enabled and analyzed:

+- Observation of **root bridge election**, port roles (root, designated, blocked), and convergence behavior.
+- Use of **PortFast** on end-device access ports to reduce startup delays while maintaining loop protection.
+- Packet analysis of **STP BPDUs** using Wireshark to understand topology control mechanisms.

+This analysis reinforced the importance of STP in maintaining **network stability and redundancy** in larger LAN deployments.

+### WLAN Deployment and Wireless Network Integration

+Wireless networking was deployed using **wireless routers and access points**, integrated with the wired LAN:

+- Configuration of **SSIDs**, channel allocation, transmission power, and coverage planning to reduce interference.
+- Implementation of **WPA2-PSK with AES encryption**, ensuring secure wireless access.
+- Use of **DHCP services** to dynamically assign IP addresses to wireless clients.
+- Analysis of **NAT behavior**, differentiating communication between private and public IP spaces.

+Wireless connectivity was validated through **intra-WLAN and WLAN-to-LAN communication tests**, demonstrating proper isolation, routing, and address translation behavior.

+### Traffic Analysis and Network Validation

+**Wireshark** was used extensively to analyze real and simulated traffic:

+- Capture and inspection of **ARP**, **ICMP**, **STP**, **DHCP**, and **HTTP** packets.
+- Verification of **MAC address resolution**, broadcast behavior, and switch learning processes.
+- Analysis of encapsulation across OSI layers, from Ethernet frames to application-layer payloads.

+These captures provided a detailed view of how **LAN and WLAN infrastructures transport application-layer data** under different scenarios.

+### Application Layer Services Deployment

+Application-layer services were deployed and integrated with the network infrastructure:

+- Installation and configuration of **Apache web servers** with **PHP** support on cloud-based Linux systems.
+- Deployment of a **dynamic web application** connected to a **relational database (MariaDB/PostgreSQL)** for persistent data storage.
+- Validation of service availability through HTTP access and database transactions.
+- Secure service operation using proper user privileges and database access controls.

+This integration demonstrated how **network infrastructure directly supports application availability, performance, and security**.

+### Network Management, Monitoring, and Automation

+Network operation was complemented with **management and diagnostic tools**:

+- Implementation of **SNMP agents** on Solaris and Slackware systems for remote monitoring.
+- Development of **portable Shell scripts** for network diagnostics, interface inspection, routing analysis, and port detection.
+- Verification of open services and monitoring endpoints using SNMP queries and custom scripts.

+These tools highlighted the importance of **automation, monitoring, and observability** in modern network operations.

+### Results and Learning Outcomes

+The integration of LAN, WLAN, and application-layer services achieved the following outcomes:

+- Successful deployment of **segmented, scalable wired and wireless networks**.
+- Practical understanding of **VLANs, trunking, STP, NAT, and WiFi security**.
+- End-to-end validation of **application-layer services over integrated network infrastructures**.
+- Hands-on experience with **traffic analysis, network monitoring, and automation**.
+- Clear correlation between **physical infrastructure, logical design, and service-level operation**.

+## Data link layer, network layer, and application layer

+This work focused on analyzing and implementing **Ethernet and WiFi networks**, integrating **data link, network, and application layer services**, and applying **dynamic routing protocols** such as EIGRP and OSPF to ensure optimal connectivity.

+### Network Deployment and VLAN Segmentation

+A **hybrid network topology** was implemented using **Layer 2 and Layer 3 switches, routers, and WiFi access points**.
+The configuration included:

+- **IP addressing** according to predefined subnets.
+- **VLAN creation** for separating private networks from WAN connections.
+- **DNS configuration** to allow host resolution by both IP and domain name.
+- Connectivity validation using **ping, traceroute, and web browsing**.

+Each switch and router was configured with **hostnames, console/VTY passwords, and security banners**.
+DHCP was enabled on routers for automatic IP assignment, including subnet-specific exclusions and relay addresses for cross-network DHCP requests.

+Initial configurations ensured that **devices within each VLAN could communicate internally**, while access to external networks was controlled.
+Switch trunk ports were enabled to carry VLAN traffic between devices.

+### Dynamic Routing Implementation

+Using **Packet Tracer simulations**, a multi-city network was subnetted according to host requirements.
+Dynamic routing protocols were configured to manage traffic between LANs:

+- **EIGRP**: Configured with AS 1, using composite metrics based on **bandwidth (K1)** and **delay (K3)**, while other K-values remained 0.
+Auto-summarization was disabled to maintain accurate VLSM routing.
+- **OSPF**: Implemented for comparison, allowing evaluation of routing behavior and metric calculation.

+Routers exchanged routing information dynamically, ensuring that all subnets were reachable.
+Connectivity was verified using **ping** tests between devices in different cities, confirming correct routing table updates and end-to-end communication.

+### DHCP and IP Address Automation

+DHCP servers were configured to assign IP addresses, subnet masks, and gateways automatically to host devices:

+- Example configuration for VLAN 35:

+  - Device “Natalia”: IP 90.0.0.10, subnet mask 255.255.255.248, gateway 90.0.0.9.
+  - Other devices in the same subnet received sequential IPs within the /29 range.

+This configuration optimized network management, reduced manual errors, and ensured proper access to both **internal and external services**.

+### Application Layer Services

+To integrate the application layer, **DNS and web servers** were deployed, enabling hosts to resolve names and access services efficiently:

+- Hostnames were resolved using both **IP addresses and domain names**.
+- DNS servers were configured to support internal network queries.
+- Web servers were tested via browser and command-line clients to validate accessibility and response.

+### Results and Learning Outcomes

+This lab consolidated knowledge of the **data link, network, and application layers**:

+- VLAN segmentation and planned IP addressing demonstrated **logical network organization**.
+- DHCP automation optimized resource allocation and reduced administrative overhead.
+- EIGRP and OSPF implementation reinforced understanding of **dynamic routing metrics**, including bandwidth and delay-based decisions.
+- Integration of **DNS and web services** highlighted the importance of application-layer availability in network design.
+- End-to-end testing verified connectivity across both **wired and wireless LANs** and WAN links.

+Overall, this work strengthened skills in **network design, configuration, and administration**, emphasizing the strategic integration of physical and logical infrastructures to build **robust, secure, and scalable networks**.